Monsanto plots pricey Syngenta comeback amid growing scepticism

 Monsanto first tested Syngenta's appetite for a deal in 2014.

 Last month it offered to buy the business for $45 billion with a 45-percent cash offer.
-But the bid, which valued Syngenta at 449 SFr, was rebuffed.
+But the bid, which valued Syngenta at 449 francs per share, was rebuffed.

 The St. Louis-based group is now pressured by industry rivals who may step in to derail its takeover plans.

-On Thursday Reuters exclusively reported that BASF (BASFn.DE) is discussing a potential counter-bid with investment banks.
+On Thursday Reuters exclusively reported that BASF is discussing a potential counter-bid with investment banks.

 A combination of BASF and Syngenta would also face major anti-trust issues, especially in fungicides and in Europe, analysts say.